 • better coordination and partnerships between health services; and

 • integrated prevention and health promotion.

 Working towards a community where all people are healthy, safe and well.

 If you would like to know more about the work being conducted by the 28 PCPs, click here to read the Victorian Primary Care Partnerships Exemplar Primary Care Partnership Initiatives.

 Our partners and our purpose North East Healthy Communities’ partner organisations are drawn from a range of health service providers, including hospitals, community health services, local governments, mental health services, drug treatment services and disability services.
 By working together as part of North East Healthy Communities, our partner organisations can improve access to health services and provide better continuity of care for people in the Darebin, Nillumbik and Banyule community.
 Our Projects Each PCP develops a strategic plan to guide its activities over four years.
-We are currently working on three project areas with our partners: Healthy Ageing, Healthy Drinks and the ReSPIN Gambling Awareness Speakers Bureau.
+We are currently working on two project areas with our partners: Healthy Ageing and Healthy Drinks.

 North East Healthy Communities acknowledges the Wurundjeri people of the Kulin Nation as the traditional custodians of the land we work on.
 We pay our respects to their Elders both past and present and acknowledge all Aboriginal and Torres Strait Islander peoples as the first people of this nation.